Chocolate Mousse Cake with Ladyfingers

 - Raspberries or chocolate curls to garnish

-- Split ladyfingers and arrange on the bottom of a 9 x 5 x 3 inch loaf pan lined on all sides with either parchment or non-stick foil.
+- Split ladyfingers and arrange them on the bottom of a 9 x 5 x 3-inch loaf pan lined on all sides with either parchment or non-stick foil.
 Trim ladyfingers to fill any empty spots.
 Set aside.

 - Melt chocolate with 3 tablespoons of water in the microwave.
 Start, stop, and stir at 30-second intervals till the chocolate is melted and smooth.
 The mixture will be thick.

 - Stir in powdered sugar, egg yolks, and vanilla.
 Beat till smooth.
 Allow it to cool.

 - Beat the egg whites till soft peaks form.
 Mix some of the whipped egg whites into the chocolate mixture, then fold and mix in the rest till completely combined.